On vector-valued Poincar\'e series of weight 2: Geometric interpretation

-\end{proposition} \begin{proof} Let $\phi=f(\tau)d\tau$.
+\end{itemize} \end{proposition} \begin{proof} (i) Let $\phi=f(\tau)d\tau$.
 By the definition of the bundle $E_{\rho}$, it is only needed to analyze the behavior of $\phi$ near the cusps and elliptic fixed points.
 Since

-when $f(\tau)$ is regular, the $q$-series expansions \eqref{Fourier} imply that near each cusp $p_{i}$, the local expressions $q^{-W_{i}}_{i}U_{i}^{-1}\phi$ are meromorphic $q_{i}$-differentials with potential simple poles at each cusp.
-In turn, the local expansions \eqref{elliptic} and \eqref{can-elliptic} imply that near the elliptic fixed points, According to lemma \ref{trans}, these local differentials determine a section of the bundle $E_{\rho}\otimes K_{S}(D_{p})$ in the trivializations of the neighborhoods $\{\cU_{i}\}_{i=1}^{n+m}$ of the cusps and elliptic fixed points.
+when $f(\tau)$ is regular, the $q$-series expansions \eqref{Fourier} imply that near each cusp, the local expressions $q^{-W_{i}}_{i}U_{i}^{-1}\phi$ are meromorphic $q_{i}$-differentials with potential simple poles at each cusp.
+In turn, since $\rho$ has nonvanishing elliptic weights, the local expansions \eqref{elliptic} imply that near the elliptic fixed points, According to lemma \ref{trans}, these local differentials determine a section of the bundle $E_{\rho}\otimes K_{S}(D_{p}+D_{e})$ in the trivializations of the neighborhoods $\{\cU_{i}\}_{i=1}^{n+m}$ of the cusps and elliptic fixed points.
 This establishes \eqref{iso-regular}.
+Furthermore, the isomorphism between the spaces of regular and cusp forms follows from Remark \ref{vanishing-coef}.

-If $f$ is a cusp form, the expansions (\ref{Fourier}) satisfy the additional condition $(a_{i}(0))_{j}=0$ whenever $\alpha_{ij}=0$.
-Thus, near each cusp $p_{i}$ the local expression of the differential $\phi$ can be equivalently rewritten as
+(ii) If $f$ is a cusp form, the expansions (\ref{Fourier}) satisfy the additional condition $(b_{i}(0))_{j}=0$ whenever $\alpha_{ij}=0$.
+Thus, near each cusp the local expression of the differential $\phi$ can be equivalently rewritten as